chuyencungcap/open-api-docs/source/includes/_tiki_theory.md

 * Replace : Field of variant will replace the parent one.
 * Merge : **attributes** will merged from both side.

 + **inventory_type** must be one of below values and have to be in registered list.
-If you don't put value in product request, then the latest method will be picked up.
+If you have only one **inventory_type**, then that method will be picked up so you can ignore this field in payload

 + **supplier** is an integer constant describe the location of seller 's storage.Each seller can have some **supplier** but each product must be stored in a fixed **supplier**